What is a multiplier?

 slot machine

-What is a player’s club?
+What is a winner-takes-all slot tournament?

 slots